 With TED’s meteoric rise in popularity, demand for live, localized TED events increased too.
 In 2009, in the spirit of “ideas worth spreading”, TED created TEDx – a program of local, self-organized events that bring people together to share the TED conference-like experience at a very affordable price.
 At a TEDx event, live speakers combine with TED Talk videos to spark deep conversations based around ideas worth spreading.
 TEDx events are organized by local individuals under license from TED.
 In the order of 2,000 TEDx events now take place annually around the world.

 A TED Conference is a 5-day live event with a ticket price of at least US$8,500.
 Speakers are from around the world.
 Attendance is by application.
 TEDx events are one day or less, are live and the organizers and speakers are local.
-The ticket price is less than US$100 and attendees seldom need to apply to attend.
+The ticket price is a maximum of US$100 and attendees seldom need to apply to attend.

 The vision of TEDxStanleyPark is to inspire its live and online audiences to brave actions that move the needle toward a better world.
-It does this by producing an annual conference that spotlights a diverse range of humanity’s tough, tangible, specific and universal challenges and offers innovative and optimistic solutions to those challenges.
+It does this by producing an annual conference that spotlights a diverse range of humanity’s tough, tangible, specific, urgent and universal challenges and offers innovative, optimistic and practical solutions to those challenges.
 These solutions give legs to dreams of what could be.

-The mission of TEDxStanleyPark is to produce a suite of talks of such high content and production value that our attendees are activated to do things that move the needle toward a better world.
+The mission of TEDxStanleyPark is to produce a suite of talks of such high content and production value that our attendees are inspired to take brave actions that move the needle toward a better world.

 TEDxStanleyPark has 4 core beliefs: